dustinkredmond/ReflectDB/README.md

 ReflectDB was developed for use with MySQL or MariaDB databases.
 It has been extensively tested with both.
 While it is possible that another type of database will work with ReflectDB, you should extensively test this yourself before considering the use of ReflectDB in a mission-critical project or a production environment.
 That being said, we try to use ANSI-compliant SQL, so feel free to give it a go in your development environment.
 It probably won't melt your database, but the risk is yours to take.

 ---

+### Additional note

+This is not Hibernate or similar ORM framework.
+It's simply for easily creating tables and running simple queries. `ReflectDB` is better suited for test/development environments than production usage.
+More comprehensive ORM frameworks should be considered for this use case.

+---

 ### [Release Notes](./RELEASE.md)